dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 - August had more cancellations than September
 - Lowest amount of cancellations were in Tier #2, possibly due to customers not wanting to cancel in hope of tier promotion
 - Tier #4 has the second highest number of cancellations, possibily because customer's understand that there is no higher tier
-- Tier #1 has the fastest average rate of cancellations, possibily suggesting that people are fastest to leave Tier #1 in comparison to the other tiers
+- Tier #1 has the fastest average rate of cancellations, possibily suggesting that people are quickest to cancel Tier #1 in comparison to the other tiers

 ### 6.2 Next Steps